day8/re-frame/docs/Flows.md

 The good news:

 __You can access a flow's output value any time, anywhere,__ since flows are controlled by re-frame/interceptors, not reagent/reactions.
-Instead of thinking about reactive context, just think about when the latest event happened.
+Instead of thinking about reactive context, just think about the outcome of the latest event.

 __If you know a flow's name, you know its output location,__ since flows store their output in `app-db`, at a static path.
 It doesn't matter how many other flows that flow depends on.
 The correct value simply stays where you put it.

 __A flow's lifecycle is a pure function of `app-db`__.
 That means you explicitly define when a flow lives, dies, is registered or cleared.
 You do this directly, not via your component tree.

 Like many Clojure patterns, flows are *both* nested *and* flat.
 Even though `::num-balloons-to-fill-kitchen` depends on other flows, we can access it directly:

 <div class="cm-doc" data-cm-doc-no-eval-on-init data-cm-doc-no-edit data-cm-doc-no-result>
 (rf/reg-flow